 Here and there I cracked some time open to cut and paint wood pieces.
-Every holiday season, I make a personalized card.
+Every holiday season, I made (and continue making) a personalized card.
 I slowly built my tool and software collection, taught myself how to use them.

 Then, in late 2005, I had a creativity breakdown -- really a lack of creativity breakdown.
 The kids, full-time job, and volunteering responsibilities prevented blocks of time for creative writing, my spirit suffered.
 Walking through Bethesda one day, I passed the late, great Gallery Neptune and saw some absolutely stunning work by Matthew Lawrence.
 His beaded, glittery, palette-raiding, story-telling pieces burrowed immediately into my pleasure zone, affecting me like the Buzzcocks, David Mitchell, Bach, Almodovar, Husker Du.
 This was freedom: expressing one's self didn't have to remain within the confines of canvas and paint.
 So I started.